-Interim General Manager Lindsay presented background information on the lease agreement with the KPFD for occupancy of a portion of the Public Safety Building.
-The term of this lease was for 18 months, beginning January 1, 2019 and extending through June 30, 2020.
-The lease provided for payment of rent by KPPCSD to KPFD in the amount of \$3,050.25 per month (\$36,603 annually).
-The permitted use of the property by KPPCSD was for government administrative offices, including the functions of a police station.
-The KPFD Board has authorized an extension of the lease with KPPCSD through September 30, 2020, under largely the same terms and conditions as set forth in the current lease.
+Interim General Manager Lindsay presented background information on the lease agreement with the KFPD for occupancy of a portion of the Public Safety Building.
+The term of the current lease was for 18 months, beginning January 1, 2019 and extending through June 30, 2020.
+The lease provided for payment of rent by KPPCSD to KFPD in the amount of \$3,050.25 per month (\$36,603 annually).
+The permitted use of the property by KPPCSD was for government wal ( administrative offices, including the functions of a police station.
+Mr. Lindsay said the KFPD Board has authorized an extension of the lease with KPPCSD through September 30, 2020, under largely the same terms and conditions as set forth in the current lease.
 The lease amendment provides that, on October 1, 2020, the lease term will be month-to-month until either party delivers thirty days' advance written notice of termination.